 - 10. The college affirms the biblical teaching that sexual intimacies are to be shared as God's gift within the context of a committed marriage relationship between a man and a woman.
-As members of a Christian community, we are admonished to avoid certain practices, including, but not limited to, fornication, sexual promiscuity, adultery, pornography, any form of sexual misconduct (including behaviors such as voyeurism, indecent exposure, etc.) and homosexual acts.
-Students who demonstrate an attitude of disdain or disrespect toward these standards may be subject to disciplinary action. - 11.
+Students who demonstrate an attitude of disrespect toward this standard may be subject to disciplinary action. - 11.
 Students will be held accountable for material that is posted on their personal web site, whether they posted that material or not. - 12.
 Students will be held accountable for behavior that they confess to on Facebook or other social networking sites and postings. - 13.
 Students who are convicted of a felony while enrolled at NBC will be subject to immediate disciplinary suspension.